DETAILED ACTION

 Regarding claim 1 Landon discloses a capsule (Figures 18-19 item 106) of a delivery apparatus configured to deliver a prosthetic medical device to a target implantation site (The applicant is advised that, while the features of an apparatus may be recited either structurally or functionally, claims directed to an apparatus must be distinguished from the prior art in terms of structure rather than function.
 In addition, it has been held by the courts that apparatus claims cover what a device is, not what a device does.
 See MPEP 2144 (I).
 In this case, the patented apparatus of Landon discloses (as detailed above) all the structural limitations required to perform the recited functional language, therefore was considered to anticipate the claimed apparatus.
 See, for example [0008]), the capsule comprising:

-However, regarding claim 1 Spargias teaches a capsule that includes a distal end portion that narrows in diameter from a wider outer diameter of a middle portion to a first narrower outer diameter at a distal end of the distal end portion, and a proximal end portion that narrows in diameter from the wider outer diameter to a second narrower diameter at its proximal end (Figure 13 shows capsule 35 with tapered proximal and distal ends (see also [0097]).
+However, regarding claim 1 Spargias teaches a capsule that includes a distal end portion that narrows in diameter from a wider outer diameter of a middle portion to a first narrower outer diameter at a distal end of the distal end portion, (Figure 13 shows capsule 35 with a tapered distal end (see also [0097]).
 Landon and Spargias are involved in the same field of endeavor, namely delivery capsules.
-It would have been obvious to one of ordinary skill in the art at the time the invention was filed to modify the capsule of Landon so that its proximal and distal ends are tapered as is taught by Spargias in order to allow smooth tracking forward and backwards during delivery of the medical device.
+It would have been obvious to one of ordinary skill in the art at the time the invention was filed to modify the capsule of Landon so that its distal end is tapered as is taught by Spargias in order to allow smooth tracking forward and backwards during delivery of the medical device.
+When Landon is modified in light of Spargias, the Examiner understands the wings of the distal end to adopt this geometry as well, which inherently results in the wings where they join to the middle of the capsule to be wider before they begin to taper to form the nosecone at the distal end of the distal portion.

 Regarding claim 6 the Landon Spargias Combination teaches the capsule of claim 1 substantially as is claimed,

-wherein Landon further discloses the distal end portion comprises a plurality of notches spaced apart from one another around a circumference of the distal end portion and extending in an axial direction from the end of the distal portion to a portion of the capsule that transitions from the distal end portion to the middle portion (Figure 18-19 shows axial notches extending lengthwise to form wings to a transition to the middle section/diameter).
+wherein Landon further discloses each slot extends from the distal end of the distal end portion and extending in an axial direction from the end of the distal portion to a portion of the capsule that transitions from the distal end portion to the middle portion (Figure 18-19 shows the axial slots extending lengthwise to form wings to a transition to the middle section/diameter).

 Regarding claim 7 the Landon Spargias Combination teaches the capsule of claim 6 substantially as is claimed,